 - In our efforts to be eco-friendly information regarding our week, diary dates and updates will be emailed to parents/carers via the Orchard Vale Weekly Newsletter using the email address we hold on our school management system.

 - All correspondence will be posted on the school website www.ovschool.co.uk.

 - Information specific for years 3 and 4 will be posted under Parent Information/Years 3 / 4.

 - If you have changed your address, email address or contact details please advise the school office as soon as possible.

 - Ideally we require details of at least 2 Emergency Contacts.

-- Benefits for your child – did you know that if your child is registered under the Government Pupil Premium Scheme, the Government will allocate funding for Orchard Vale to use to help subsidise your child’s learning support in school, free school meals, school trips and school residentials.
+Benefits for your child – if your child is registered under the Government Pupil Premium Scheme, the Government will allocate funding for Orchard Vale to use to help subsidise your child’s learning support in school.
+This includes: free school meals, school trips and school residential trips.
 Please contact the school office for more information.

 If you have any questions please come and speak to us.